-If you’re familiar with my old blog, my love affair with this breakfast staple is old news, though I have tweaked it over the years, and it’s still a mainstay of our diet, so I thought it was worth sharing again.
+If you’re familiar with my old blog, my love affair with this wholesome breakfast staple is old news, though I have continued to tweak it over the years, and it’s still a mainstay of our diet, so I thought it was worth sharing again.

-My husband and I eat this for breakfast almost every weekday, topped with homemade soy milk or coconut yogurt, as well as ground flax or hemp seeds.
+My husband and I eat this low fat/low sugar granola for breakfast almost every weekday, topped with homemade soy milk or coconut yogurt, as well as ground flax or hemp seeds.
 Fresh fruit on top is a nice addition, if available.
 My daughter sometimes sprinkles a handful of this granola on top of a smoothie bowl, for a bit of crunch.

 In this updated version, I’ve reduced the oil by 3/4, and the sugar by about 1/3.
 I’ve also doubled the recipe; this means I can bake off half, and freeze the other half until needed (a trick I learned in Heather’s Whole Food Freezer Cooking workshop).
 A half batch gets us through about two weeks, but feel free to make half this amount, and freeze half of that, if you won’t be going through it that quickly.